C1ENC14SOD4/tui.nvim/README.md

-# build-system.nvim
+# tui.nvim
-A simple Sublime Text-like build system for NeoVIM written in Lua.
+A library with UI components for NeoVIM.
+Adding super-abstraction for handling UIs.